 Catherine Avril Morris lives and writes in Austin, Texas, where she consumes as many breakfast tacos and double-Americanos as possible.
-When she isn’t eating, reading a novel, watching terrible TV shows with her husband, or chasing the two- and four-legged beasts—er, that is, children and dogs, who destroy—er, that is, live in her home, she is dreaming up sensual love stories with a pulse of humor and a whole lot of heart.
+When she isn’t eating, reading or chasing the two- and four-legged beasts—er, that is, children and dogs, who destroy—er, that is, live in her home, she is dreaming up sensual love stories with a pulse of humor and a whole lot of heart.
 Another fun fact: A long time ago, Catherine had a role in a little film called Dazed and Confused that became a cult classic.

 And here’s the longer version:

-Catherine Avril Morris is a romance author, a freelance writer, a mom, a wife, a musician, a reader, a runner, an enthusiastic eater, a loafer, a dog-walker, a breaker-upper of spats between toddlers, a cusser, a dreamer, a worrier, and an amateur gardener and chef…not necessarily in that order.
-She lives with her husband, three children and two dogs in Austin, Texas.
+Catherine Avril Morris is a romance author, a freelance writer, a mom, a musician, a reader, a runner, an enthusiastic eater, a loafer, a dog-walker, a breaker-upper of spats between children, a prolific cusser, a dreamer, a worrier, and an amateur gardener and chef…not necessarily in that order.
+She lives with her three children and two dogs in Austin, Texas.